ros/meta-ros/README.md

   Then for example, you start this system in the qemu virtual machine with

     runqemu <MACHINE> core-image-ros-roscore

-  On the Linux system, ensure that the own host's name in resolved by adding

-    127.0.0.1	<HOSTNAME>.localdomain		<HOSTNAME>

-  to the /etc/hosts file, and set up the environment with
+  On the qemu virtual machine, you can now login as root and setup the bash environment with:

     export ROS_ROOT=/usr
     export ROS_MASTER_URI=http://localhost:11311
     export CMAKE_PREFIX_PATH=/usr
     touch /usr/.catkin

-  Finally, you can start roscore with
+  Finally, you start roscore with:

     roscore

 ## LICENSE ##

   All metadata is MIT licensed unless otherwise stated.
 Source code included